elastic/elastic-agent-changelog-tool/docs/usage.md

 ### Preparing the changelog

 * Wait for the last BC of the release.
 If another BC is generated after that or a patch version for a previous minor is released, you might need to restart the process.
-* Checkout the commit of the BC
+* Create a branch from the commit of the BC.
 * From the root folder of the repository run:

 ```
 $ elastic-agent-changelog-tool build --version x.y.z
 ```
 * This will create `./changelog.yaml`.
-Store for future use outside of the repository.
-* TODO Add render command
-* Integrate the generated asciidoc fragment into your changelog, creating the needed PR.

-### On Release Day

-Once the release is given the final go on release day:
-* Create a branch from the commit of the released BC.
-* Copy the generated `changelog.yaml` to `changelog/x.y.x`.
+Store it in the repository as `changelog/x.y.x.yaml`.
 * From the root of the repository run:
 ```
 $ elastic-agent-changelog-tool cleanup
 ```
+* Commit the previous changes (consolidated changelod and removed files)
+* **TODO: ** Add `render` command when available.
+* Integrate the generated asciidoc fragment into your changelog.
+If the changelog is stored in the same repository, commit the changes in this same branch.
-* Create a PR with the added consolidated changelog and the removed files against the `x.y` branch.
+* Create a PR with the changes above the `x.y` branch.

+### On Release Day

+Once the release is given the final go on release day:
+* Merge the PR created in the previous section.
-* Once merged, forward-port it to the other active branches, up to `main`.
+* Forward-port it to the other active branches, up to `main`.